aquirogasi/Auto-Industry-drives-Florida-forward/README.md

 Project Description

-Your task is to tell a story through data visualizations.

-Focus on providing users an interactive means to explore data themselves.

-Prepare a 10-minute presentation that lays out your theme, coding approach, data munging techniques, and final visualization.

-You may choose a project of any theme, but we encourage you to think broadly.

-You will have ample time in class to work with your group, but expect to put in hours outside of class as well.
+Economic interests that influence the lack of public transportation in Miami Dade County

 Specific Requirements

-Your visualization must include a Python Flask–powered RESTful API, HTML/CSS, JavaScript, and at least one database (SQL, MongoDB, SQLite, etc.).
+VisualizationS must include a Python Flask–powered RESTful API, HTML/CSS, JavaScript, and at least one database (SQL, MongoDB, SQLite, etc.).
-Your project should fall into one of the below four tracks:
+The project should fall into one of the below four tracks:

 A custom “creative” D3.js project (i.e., a nonstandard graph or chart)